Pigres of Halicarnassus

-Bode (Gesch. der Hellen.
-Dichtkunst. i. p.
-279) believes that the Margites, though not composed by Pigres, suffered some alterations at his hands, and in that altered shape passed down to posterity.
+Bode believes that the Margites, though not composed by Pigres, suffered some alterations at his hands, and in that altered shape passed down to posterity.
 Some suppose that the iambic lines, which alternated with the hexameters in the Margites, were inserted by Pigres.
 He was the first poet, apparently, who introduced the iambic trimeter.
-(Fabric.
-Bibl.
-Graec. i. p.
-519, &c.)

 In Literature

 Pigres is one of the many historical characters featured in Gore Vidal's novel Creation.
 In Vidal's depiction, Pigres was Artemisia's brother - excluded by her from succession to their father's throne, living in fear of her and taking up comic poetry as a refuge.